Galileo (spacecraft): Development

 John R. Casani, who had headed the Mariner and Voyager projects, became the first project manager.
 He solicited suggestions for a more inspirational name for the project, and the most votes went to "Galileo" after Galileo Galilei, the first person to view Jupiter through a telescope.
 His 1610 discovery of what is now known as the Galilean moons orbiting Jupiter was important evidence of the Copernican model of the solar system.
 It was also noted that the name was that of a spacecraft in the Star Trek television show.
-The new name was adopted in February 1978.
+The new name was officially adopted in February 1978.

 The Jet Propulsion Laboratory built the Galileo spacecraft with an octagonal prism bus and managed the Galileo mission for NASA.
 West Germany's Messerschmitt-Bölkow-Blohm supplied the propulsion module.
-NASA's Ames Research Center managed the cone-shaped atmospheric probe, which was built by Hughes Aircraft Company.
+NASA's Ames Research Center managed the cone-shaped atmospheric probe, which was built by the Hughes Aircraft Company.
 At launch, the orbiter and probe together had a mass of 2562 kg and stood 6.15 m tall.

 Spacecraft are normally stabilized either by spinning around a fixed axis or by maintaining a fixed orientation with reference the Sun and a star; Galileo did both.
 One section of the spacecraft rotated at 3 revolutions per minute, keeping Galileo stable and holding six instruments that gathered data from many different directions, including the fields and particles instruments.
 Back on the ground, the mission operations team used software containing 650,000 lines of code in the orbit sequence design process; 1,615,000 lines in the telemetry interpretation; and 550,000 lines of code in navigation.
 All of the spacecraft components and spare parts received a minimum of 2,000 hours of testing.
-The spacecraft was expected to last for at least five years—long enough to reach Jupiter and perform its mission.
+The spacecraft was designed to last for at least five years—long enough to reach Jupiter and perform its mission.